NoemiP94/genshin_world/README.md

 This project allows users to manage in all its parts an application about Genshin Impact's videogame.
 You can handle:

- - Regions and Places of Teyvat
+ - Regions and Places of Teyvat 🌍
- - Artifacts
+ - Artifacts🧩
- - Domains
+ - Domains 🔷
- - Main Goals and Goals
+ - Main Goals and Goals✅
- - Materials
+ - Materials🌸
- - Weapons
+ - Weapons 🗡️
- - Enemies
+ - Enemies 👾
- - Characters ( plus Constellations and Talents)
+ - Characters 🧙‍♀️( plus Constellations✨ and Talents🎭)
- - a Blogpost
+ - a Blogpost📰
+ - Users👤 (only ADMIN account)

- - all users that can manage the application
+ All registered users can manage the application

  This project provides all basic CRUD operations and some other filters (like filter by name or by type) and uploading images.